bgamari/ghc-wiki-import/static-values.md

-# Design notes for a language extension for static values
+# Design notes for static values